 - The coating protects against dirt and scuffs as well

-- Easily found in many colours and finishes
+- Easily found in many colors and finishes

 Cons:

-- Typically needs good surface preparation to last long
+- Needs good surface preparation to last long

 Design Options for Vinyl Wrap Wheels

-Discover the different types of car wrap vinyl to achieve that elusive and custom appearance for your rims to suit the personality of your vehicle.
+Discover the different types of car wrap vinyl to achieve that unique custom appearance for your rims to suit the personality of your vehicle.

 Matte Finishes